ph7klw76/SIF3008/Molecular_Polarizability-Anthropogenic_Global_Warming.md

 - **Mechanism:** In the low-frequency region (microwave to ultra-high frequency, UHF), dipolar polarizability dominates.
 This form of polarizability arises from permanent or induced dipole moments in molecules that are polar (such as H₂O) and can rotate.

 - **Relevance to Global Warming:** Greenhouse gases like water vapor (H₂O) and methane (CH₄) have significant dipolar polarizability in the microwave region due to their rotational modes.
 The Earth's emitted long-wave radiation includes this frequency range, and these gases absorb microwave radiation and re-emit it isotropically.
-The re-emission contributes to trapping heat within the Earth's atmosphere, which is the essence of the greenhouse effect.
-Water vapor, in particular, has a strong impact as it’s a major contributor to the greenhouse effect.

 # 2. Ionic Polarizability (Infrared Region)